-This paper finds that theoretical models considerably differ in their ability to match the main micro stylised facts (table 12), but none is available to account for all of them, suggesting the need to develop more realistic micro-founded price setting models.
-Surprisingly, an important number of theoretical models is unable to account for any of the main micro stylised facts.
+This paper finds that theoretical models considerably differ in their ability to match the main micro stylised facts (Table 11), but none is available to account for all of them, suggesting the need to further refine micro-founded price setting models to enhance their usefulness.
+Surprisingly, an important number of theoretical models widely used in empirical work, as in DSGE models, is unable to account for hardly any of the main micro stylised facts.

+A line for future research is to determine whether or not macro models need to be able to account for all micro facts in order to be able to derive accurate quantitative results.
+Three aspects that are probably worth incorporating in a new generation of theoretical models are the existence of heterogeneity in the frequency of price adjustment -also a plausible explanation of the downward sloping hazard rate-, non optimal price setters, and seasonality23 -which is reflected in annual spikes in the hazard rate.

+BIC

+Pseudo R2

-Three aspects that need to be incorporated in most theoretical models are the existence of heterogeneity in the frequency of price adjustment -which probably lies behind the downward sloping hazard rate-, non optimal price setters, and seasonality -which is reflected in annual spikes in the hazard rate.
-Incorporating heterogeneity is particularly important since in multi-sector economies monetary shocks have considerably larger and more persistent real effects than in identical-firms economies with similar degrees of rigidities [Aoki (2001), Carvalho (2006)].
-However, not all models can be generalised to generate sectoral differences in the frequency of price adjustment.
-This is case for all models that imply continuous price adjustment, such as Carvalho (2005) heterogeneous version of Mankiw and Reis (2002).
+Incorporating heterogeneity into models is particularly important, and to ignore it is not an innocuous assumption.
+Indeed, recent research [Aoki (2001), Carvalho (2005, 2006), Nakamura and Steinsson (2007)] has already shown that in multi-sector economies monetary shocks have considerably larger and more persistent real effects than in identical-firms economies with similar degrees of rigidities, so neglecting heterogeneity has major quantitative implications.
+Although there is nothing inherent in many models that precludes modelling heterogeneity, not all models can be generalised to generate sectoral differences in the frequency of price adjustment.
+This is case for all models that imply continuous price adjustment.
+Another issue of clear interest is to explain heterogeneity in terms of underlying differences in technology and market structure.
+The model of Konieczny and Rumler (2006) is an interesting point of departure.
+Empirical research, including the one presented in this paper, shows that these dimensions are highly relevant.

-A non negigible fraction of firms seem to follow non optimal behaviour when setting prices, but only Galí and Gertler (1999) this non optimal feature in terms of rule of thumb price setters.
+A non negligible fraction of firms seem to follow non optimal behaviour when setting prices.
 This suggests the need to include this feature in other theoretical models and derive its implications for monetary policy.
-However, available evidence suggests that firms which use simple rules of thumb change prices less frequently than the rest, instead of continuously, as in Galí and Gertler (1999).
+Non optimal behaviour is likely to imply that nominal shocks will have larger real effects, since available evidence [Álvarez and Hernando (2007a)] suggests that firms which use simple rules of thumb change prices less frequently than the rest.
 Models in which rule of thumb firms change prices once a year, in line with annual inflation, are likely to capture inflation dynamics more realistically.
 This would also help capture existing seasonality.
-Only the models by Taylor (1993) and Álvarez et al. (2005) account for seasonality.
+Only the models by Taylor (1993) and Álvarez et al. (2005) account for seasonality, and heterogeneity is also present in seasonal patterns.